uliwitness/ocstrings/Readme.md

 	"fooBar2" = "Hello %@, are you still %d years old?";

-it will generate a method that takes appropriate parameters and fills out the format, so you can call it like like
+it will generate a method that returns a block taking the appropriate parameters and fills out the format, so you can call it like

-	myField.stringValue = [FoobarFileStrings fooBar2: @"Georgia" : 56]
+	myField.stringValue = FoobarFileStrings.fooBar2(@"Georgia", 56)

+The reason this is a block is that this lets us simulate Swift-style parameter syntax and I find that more readable than unnamed ObjC parameters.

 ## License